dwavesystems/dwave-ocean-sdk/docs/examples/and.rst

 Again use sampler :class:`~dwave.system.samplers.DWaveSampler` from Ocean software's :doc:`dwave-system </docs_system/sdk_index>` and its :class:`~dwave.system.composites.EmbeddingComposite` composite to :term:`minor-embed`
-our unstructured problem (variables x1, x2, and z) on the sampler's graph structure (the QPU's numerically indexed qubits).
+the unstructured problem (variables x1, x2, and z) on the sampler's graph structure (the QPU's numerically indexed qubits).

 The next code sets up a D-Wave system as the sampler.